sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/send-slack-alerts.md

 With your handler configured, you can add it to a [pipeline][17] workflow.
 A single pipeline workflow can include one or more filters, one mutator, and one handler.

-For now, the pipeline includes only the `slack` handler so that you receive an alert for every event the check generates (including events with OK status):
+For now, the pipeline includes only the `slack` handler so that you receive an alert for every event the check generates (including events with OK status).
+To create the pipeline, run:

 {{< language-toggle >}}

-{{< code shell "YML">}}
+{{< code shell "YML" >}}
 cat << EOF | sensuctl create
 ---
 type: Pipeline